(m) Provisions and Contingent liabilities Provisions

 vii) Equity Instrument through Other Comprehensive Income (OCI) - This represents the cumulative gains and losses arising on the revaluation of equity instruments measured at fair value through other Comprehensive income, under an irrevocable option, net of amounts reclassified to retained earnings when such assets are disposed off.

-viii) Remeasurement of Net Defined Benefit Plan through Other Comprehensive Income (OCI): This represents re-measurement gains and losses on post employment defined benefit plans recognised in other comprehensive income in accordance with Ind AS 19, “Employee Benefits”
+viii) Remeasurement of Net Defined Benefit Plan through Other Comprehensive Income (OCI) : This represents re-measurement gains and losses on post employment defined benefit plans recognised in other comprehensive income in accordance with Ind AS 19, "Employee Benefits"

 17.02 Dividend Distributed and Proposed

-i) The Board of Directors at its meeting held on 29* May 2024 has proposed equity dividend of ?
-1.20/- (FY 2022-23 - ?
-1.00/-) per share of?
-10/- each for the Financial Year ended 31"' March.
-2024.
+i) The Board of Directors at its meeting held on 26th May 2025 has proposed equity dividend of ' 1.20/- ( FY 2023-24 - ' 1.20/- ) per share of ' 10 /- each for the Financial Year ended 31st

 The Company's business activities are exposed to a variety of financial risks, namely liquidity risk, market risks foreign currency risk and credit risk.
 The Company's senior management has the overall responsibility for establishing and governing the Company's risk management framework.
 Company's exposure to each of the above risks, the Company's objectives, policies and processes for measuring and managing risk are as follows -

-a) Liquidity risk :
+a) Liquidity risk:

-Liquidity risk represents the inability of the Company to meet its financial obligations within stipulated time.
-The Company manages liquidity risk by maintaining adequate reserves and banking facilities, by continuously monitoring forecast and actual cash flows, and by matching the maturity profiles of financial assets and liabilities.
+Liquidity risk represents the inability of the Company to meet its financial obligations within stipu¬ lated time.
+The Company manages liquidity risk by maintaining adequate reserves and banking facili¬ ties, by continuously monitoring forecast and actual cash flows, and by matching the maturity pro¬ files of financial assets and liabilities.

-j) Market risk
+b) Market risk

-Market risk is the risk of any loss in future earnings, in realisable fair values or in fimire cash flows that may result from a change in the price of a financial instrument.
+Market risk is the risk of any loss in future earnings, in realisable fair values or in future cash flows that may result from a change in the price of a financial instrument.
 The value of a financial instrument may change as a result of changes in foreign currency exchange rates, interest rates and equity price fluctuations, liquidity and other market changes.
 Future specific market movements cannot be normally predicted with reasonable accuracy.

 1) Foreign currency exchange rate risk